change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 ## `DataFrame` Arithmetic

-There may also come a time where we might want to do arithmetic between two different `DataFrame` columns or rows.
-Luckily, Pandas helps make this very simple.
-For example if had two `DataFrame`s like the ones below and we wanted to add the 'AA' columns together we would simply use the following code bit:
+To perform arithmetic operations between columns or rows of distinct Pandas DataFrames, Pandas provides a straightforward solution.
+For instance, if we have two `DataFrames` as depicted below and wish to add the 'AA' columns together, we can achieve this by utilizing the following code snippet:

 {% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E5_3_alignment_arithmetic_columns.jpg" alt="Alignment Arithmetic Columns" caption="" %}